zhouyuchong/face-recognition-deepstream/README.md

 # Face recognition with Deepstream 6.1
-This is a object detection and face recognition app build on Deepstream.
+This is a face detection and recognition app build on Deepstream.

 ## Requirements
 + Deepstream 6.0+